xia-lab/MicrobiomeAnalystR/MicrobiomeAnalystR/README.md

 ### Step 1.
 Install package dependencies

 To use MicrobiomeAnalystR , first install all package dependencies.
 Ensure that you are able to download packages from bioconductor.
 To install package dependencies, use the pacman R package (for those with >R 3.5.1).
 Note that some of these packages may require additional library dependencies that need to be installed prior to their own successful installation.
+For users who wish to perform raw sequence data processing, dada2 will also need to be installed.

 ```R
 install.packages("pacman")